 Candidates in this certificate program will:

-- EDUC 5001 Foundations of Global Citizenship (3 hours)
+- EDIN 5001 Foundations of Global Citizenship (3 hours)

 - SOCS 5600 Globalization & Education: Systemic Perspectives (3 hours)